secretGeek/ok-ps/README.md

         [regex]$rx = "^[ `t]*(?<commandName>[A-Za-z_][A-Za-z0-9-_.]*)[ `t]*\:(?<commandText>.*)$";

 - or matched neither of the above... in which case it is treated as a command. (like the command above, but with a number as its name.)
-    - it will be a command in whatever language your implementation of .ok is using.

-- (the target language can be specified in a .ok-config file, either locally or in your "ok-home" or in your "~", with precedence/rank descending in that order.)

-- if the instance of .ok is specified to use a language you don't have, then you can look for an executor for that language at ok central or another repository system. i have "readers" for every package system.
-I have plugins for those other package systems.

-- the package downloaded from ok central should include sufficient instructions that given my current language and my target language it can determine the relevant steps to perform. it might be...
-The .ok download language is specified in the .ok "systems family of languages" document.

-- it is being translated into many languages including "angry teenager."

 -----